bradserbuddy/Buddy-Android-SDK/README.md

 ### Install from Maven/Gradle

+**Note:** The following instructions were written for Google's [Android Studio](https://developer.android.com/sdk/installing/studio.html)

 In your build.gradle file under 'src', add a line for the Buddy Android SDK dependency

     dependencies {
-        Compile fileTree(dir: 'libs', include: ['*.jar'])
+        compile fileTree(dir: 'libs', include: ['*.jar'])
-        Compile 'com.buddy:androidsdk:+'
+        compile 'com.buddy:androidsdk:+'
     }

 Go to File > Project Structure and select the Project tab.
 Change the `Default Library Repository` from `jcenter()` to `mavenCentral`.

 This will install the latest release of the Buddy Android SDK.
-**Note:** If you wish to limit yourself to a narrower set of releases, you can do so like this (e.g. the latest release in the 0.1 series):
+**Note:** If you wish to limit yourself to a narrower set of releases, you can do so like this (e.g. the latest release in the 3.0.0 series):

-    Compile 'com.buddy:androidsdk:0.1.+'
+    compile 'com.buddy:androidsdk:3.0.0+'

 At this point you will be able to import from com.buddy.sdk to access the Buddy Classes (e.g. import com.buddy.sdk.BuddyClient)